Stretch Mark/Scar Removal

 What can I expect during Icon laser treatment?

-Many patients describe the laser therapy experience to a feeling similar to someone snapping a rubber band on their skin.
+Many patients describe the laser therapy experience as a feeling similar to someone snapping a rubber band on their skin.
 Dr. Hunt may offer to apply a topical numbing cream to cool your skin and minimize any type of discomfort you may have during the treatment.

 The duration of your treatment sessions depends on the size of the treatment area.
 However, a typical session usually doesn’t last longer than an hour, nor does it require any downtime afterward.
 This is why many patients choose to have the procedure performed during their lunch break.
 You’re then free to return to work and your normal routine after the procedure.